 Freedom of association and the right to collective bargaining

 Workers must have the right to join or form trade unions of their own choosing, and to bargain collectively.

-You must provide a safe and hygienic working environment.
-You must ensure the safety of all facilities used within your supply chain and take adequate steps to prevent accidents and injury to health arising out of or in connection with work, by minimising, so far as is reasonably practicable, the causes of hazards inherent in the working environment.
+You must provide a safe and hygienic working environment, bearing in mind your knowledge of the industry and of any specific hazards.
+You must ensure the structural safety of all facilities used within your supply chain and take adequate steps to prevent accidents and injury to health arising out of or in connection with work, by minimising, so far as is reasonably practicable, the causes of hazards inherent in the working environment.

 You must not discriminate in hiring, compensation, access to training, promotion, termination or retirement based on race, caste, nationality, religion, age, disability, gender, marital status, sexual orientation, health condition, pregnancy, union membership or political affiliation.